MediaRon/wp-presenter-pro/readme.txt

 = 3.1.1 =
 * Released 2020-01-28
 * Added style attributes to the HTML block attribute for immense flexibility.
-* Fixed transitions on regular slides.
+* Fixed transitions on horizontal and vertical slides.

 = 3.1.0 =
 * Released 2020-01-24